3sky/blog-src/content/posts/blog-cds.md

 #### Summary

 Worth to notice is fact that `CircleCi` is using custom dockers images as a build base.
 When you realized it world will be better place to live.
 Why it's fantastic?
 You can create your own container image and just use it.
 It's faster especially If you use some massive custom stuff.
 From another hand, configuration is much more complicated - `job`, `workflows`, `pipeline`, basic dockers understanding.
 Personally I hate this Web GUI.
-Slow, unintuitive, design reminds me some time tracking copo tools.
+Slow, unintuitive, design reminds me some time tracking corpo tools.

 ## GitHub Actions